broadinstitute/dsp-appsec-infrastructure-apps/sdarq/README.md

 `Sdarq` is a coordination platform to guide both developers and appsec professionals through an SDLC and provide interfaces into various tools and bind them.

+It is using `AngularJs` framework for frontend and `Flask` framework for backend.
 ### Run it locally

 #### Frontend
-It is using AngularJs Framework.
 To run locally SDARQ frontend, go to `frontend` folder of SDARQ

 Run: